beanc16/ptu-pdf-to-database/README.md

 SAVE_TO_JSON_FILE='true'    # Boolean for saving the processed JSON to local files (necessary in order to save to the database - also works as a final manual human check to ensure all data is correct before saving to the database)
 SAVE_TO_DATABASE='true'     # Boolean for saving to the database
 ```

+## Known Issues
+This data parser gets around 93-98% of the data correct, though some issues had to be corrected by-hand.
+Sometimes:
+- Special Defense or Speed would be set as the first number of the base stat total instead of the number for their respective stat.
+This is likely because the base stat total is occasionally read as being on the same or a different line from special defense or speed, which confused the PDF reader.
+- Move or Ability names with more than one word in them didn't have a space between each words.
+- The imperial weight (lbs) was duplicated to the PTU weight class value.
+- The Mountable Capability did not include the number after it to specify how many riders can mount the Pokemon at once.